aureliojargas/aurelio.net/README.md

 ## Building txt2tags files

-Now there are two kinds of txt2tags files in my site:

-- Old legacy `.t2t` files that were added together with their relative `.html` file, with no front matter.
-They are not processed by Jekyll and **must be converted "by hand"** using txt2tags itself.

-- Pages that I have added to Jekyll as `.t2t` files and **are converted automatically** by the [txt2tags_converter.rb plugin](https://github.com/aureliojargas/aurelio.net/blob/master/_plugins/txt2tags_converter.rb) when doing `jekyll build`.
+All the `.t2t` files on this repository are not processed by Jekyll.
+They have no front matter and must be converted by hand using the txt2tags script stored in the `_scripts` folder.
+The resultant HTML files must also be added to the repository.

-My long term goal is to convert both to Markdown or HTML and remove the txt2tags dependency.
-See [issue #5](https://github.com/aureliojargas/aurelio.net/issues/5).
+My long term goal is to convert all those files to Markdown or HTML and remove the txt2tags dependency.

 ## Images with captions